Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Thaumaturge

 The practicioners of that combination of science and fairytale magic we call 'thaumaturgy' are the city's thaumaturges.
-Beyond the simple hexes of the university student or barman, a thaumaturge is a trained professional in their craft.
+Beyond the simple hexes of the first-year university student or the amateur street-performer, a thaumaturge is a trained professional in their craft.
 Thaumaturges can be found all across New Crobuzon, and indeed Bas-Lag (though their magics become less and less recognisable the further afield one goes).

-The Thaumaturge counts the following skills as career skills: Athletics, Brawl, Coercion, Melee, Perception, Ranged, Survival, and *one of* the three thaumaturgic skills.
+The Thaumaturge counts the following skills as career skills: Coordination, Discipline, Leadership, Perception, Knowledge (Science), Skullduggery, Vigilance and *one* of the three thaumaturgic skills.
 Before spending experience during character creation, a Thaumaturge may choose four of their career skills and gain one rank in each of them.

 ---